EducationalVideoCenter/WAC/YPV Curriculum/Markdown Annotated Lessons/Urban and Rural Characteristics.md

-# URBAN AND RURAL CHARACTERISTICS
+# Urban and Rural Qualities

 ***What characteristics and distinctions about urban and rural contexts should be reflected in our curriculum?
 In what form can it be included?***